thwill1000/mmbasic-sptools/README.md

 ### 4.4.
 Known issues

+1. The routines in ```unittest.inc``` and the other code it depends on ```src\common``` all currently require the code being tested to use ```Option Base 0``` for arrays.

 ## 5. FAQ

 ### 5.1 General

 #### 5.1.1 Will you be supporting the original Colour Maximite / Mono Maximite / Pi-cromite / MMBasic for DOS ?

-My next goal (after rewriting the auto-indent code) is to use the transpiler to help port itself to Pi-cromite and MMBasic for DOS.

 I do not intend to support the original Colour Maximite or Mono Maximite as the MMBasic 4.5 that these run is missing a number of important features that the code relies on.
+It is also questionable whether they have sufficient memory to run ```spflow``` which uses significant in-memory data-structures.

+Pi-cromite and MMBasic for DOS ports are in theory possible, especially if their respective MMBasic implementations get some of the CMM2 updates, however I do not currently have the time to work on them, please feel free to contribute your own changes ;-)

 #### 5.1.2 What is the Colour Maximite 2 ?